 8. Politics is about balancing competing rights, but plants, animals, and the land cannot vote, lobby, or protest.
 Who will be their advocate?

-In democracy we found universal recognition of individual worth.
+In democracy we have universal recognition of individual human worth.
 What would a society look like with universal recognition of both human and natural worth?
 Ecological democracy?

 9. The economy is structured in such a way that it requires unlimited growth.